-Once this site has been fully established, there will be four main routes for navigating the information held in the collections, some of which need registration for access in part or as a whole.
+Once this site has been fully established, there will be five main routes for navigating the information held in the collections, some of which need registration for access in part or as a whole.
 Each of these is explained further below.
-These four routes are:
+These five routes are:

 It is also possible to view the rolling bibliography (or do title/author searches within it), see some holdings by publisher, or see the most recently added entries in the catalogue.
 Links to these are provided on the Search pages.